annacakes281/annas-cookbook-blog/README.md

 ### **_External Libraries_**

-There were several external libraries and frameworks I installed and used in the creation of my blog, alongside django.
+There were several external libraries and frameworks I installed and used in the creation of my blog, alongside Django.
 For some of these I needed to ensure I was using the CLI to install the libraries.
-Several of these external libraries needed to be added to the 'Requirements' file as well as added to the 'Settings', both which are further discussed the the <a href="#deployment">Deployment</a> section.
+Several of these external libraries needed to be added to the 'Requirements' file as well as added to the 'Settings', both which are further discussed in the <a href="#deployment">Deployment</a> section.

 - [Gunicorn](https://gunicorn.org/) as the web application to help host my blog when in deployment.
 For this to work I needed to use the CLI to install it at the beginning, after Django.
 This is also needed in the 'Requirements' and the 'Procfile'.
 - [Dj-database](https://pypi.org/project/dj-database-url/) to be able to use an 'environment variable' to configure my blog application.
 This also needed to be installed using the CLI.
 This needed to be modified in the 'Settings' file.
 This library was also added to the 'Requirements'
-- [Psycopg2](https://pypi.org/project/psycopg2/) which is the PostgresSQL database adapter needed for my project.
+- [Psycopg2](https://pypi.org/project/psycopg2/) which is the PostgreSQL database adapter needed for my project.
 This needed to be installed using the CLI.
 This library is needed in the 'Requirements'.
 - [ElephantSQL](https://www.elephantsql.com/) to store my database data, this needed to be added into the 'Env', 'Settings', and 'Config Vars'.
 - [Cloudinary](https://cloudinary.com/) to be able to store any media and static files for my blog, this needed to be updated in the 'Settings', as well as installed using the CLI, then added to the 'Requirements'.
 - [Summernote](https://summernote.org/) was another library I used in the 'Models' for WYSIWYG when adding the 'Ingredients' and 'Steps' for recipe.
 This library needed to be installed using the CLI and added to 'Requirements' and 'Settings'.
 - [Cripsyforms](https://django-crispy-forms.readthedocs.io/en/latest/) was another library I needed to install using the CLI, then adding to the 'Settings' and 'Requirements'.
-I used this for the commenting and tips/recommedation sections of the blog.
+I used this for the commenting and tips/recommendation sections of the blog.
 - [Allauth](https://docs.allauth.org/en/latest/) was another library I used for the account registration, although I haven't implemented all the features included in this as of yet.
 I had to install this using the CLI and then add it to the 'Requirements' and 'Settings'.
 After this I needed to run a specific code to get the templates for the accounts installed onto my project.
-- [Whitenoise](https://whitenoise.readthedocs.io/en/latest/#quickstart-for-other-wsgi-apps) was another library I used for my project as initally I was having trouble with the CSS showing up on beta deployment, so installing this and adding to 'Requirements' and 'Settings' fixed that issue.
 - [EmailJS](https://www.emailjs.com/) was an external website I used to source and store emails for the site, so that users are able to send emails via the contact form.
-I had to create a template on the EmailJS website and ensure it was all linked up correctly in the javascript and the contact page.
+I had to create a template on the EmailJS website and ensure it was all linked up correctly in the JavaScript and the contact page.

 ### **_Models_**

 The models is the main base I used for creating the blog posts, comments and tips sections for the blog.
 Without implementing the models, the blog would not be functioning the way it should be.
-After afding or updating each model, I needed to ensure that I was migrating the data.
+After adding or updating each model, I needed to ensure that I was migrating the data.

 The Post Model:

 - This is the main model for the blog, where I add the recipes to the website.
-- There is a 'Status' const which allows th user to choose whether the post is still a draft (0) or posted (1) and ready to be published.
+- There is a 'Status' const which allows the user to choose whether the post is still a draft (0) or posted (1) and ready to be published.
+- There is a 'category' const which allows the user to choose the category of the post, currently there is none (0), drinks (1) and sauces (2).
-- There are several fields in model that collerate to different areas and have different field types with different requirements.
+- There are several fields in model that correlate to different areas and have different field types with different requirements.
 - When in the Admin View to post a new recipe all these fields are visible.
 - The 'recipe_name' field is for the name of the recipe which will be displayed on the Homepage and when viewing that particular recipe.
 The name of the recipe must be unique.
 - The 'slug' uses the name of the name of the recipe, this will create the URL for the recipe, and therefore must also be unique.